nintervik/2D-Particle-System/docs/README.md

 }
 ```

 Okay, let's see now how the Generate method.
-In this method
+In this method we will generate a new particle.
+How?
+Well, first we'll check the pool is not empty.
+Then we store the first available particle in an auxiliar pointer and the firdtAvailable pointer will point shift and point to the next one in the array.
+Finally we call an init method to initialize all the particle attributes.

 ```cpp
 	void ParticlePool::Generate(posX, posY, speed, pRect)